python/devguide/documentation/markup.rst

    Replaced by either today's date, or the date set in the build configuration file.
 Normally has the format ``April 14, 2007``.

-.. rubric:: Footnotes

-..
-[1] There is a standard ``include`` directive, but it raises errors if the
-       file is not found.
-This one only emits a warning.